s-maity/spring-security/README.md

 to CustomUserDetails.
 CustomUserDetails is a class that implements UserDetails.
 In SecurityConfig, we define rules in securityFilterChain() method.
 In controller, we define access using @PreAuthorize annotation.

+### JWT token based auth
+In basic auth, we need to send the username and password in every request.
+In token based auth, we need to send the username and password first time and on successful authentication the service will provide a token (JWT).
+We need to pass the token as Bearer token.
+JWT token contains - Header, Payload, signing key.

+We need to have an end point [POST] /authenticate which will accept username and password and return jwt token.
+We need to add some dependencies of jjwt in order to work with JWT token.
+To validate the token, we define a filter  `AuthFilter extends OncePerRequestFilter` which will validate the token and set the Security context with user.
+To register the filter with Spring Security ,the filter needs to be added in the Security filter chain configuration.